Code of Conduct

 4.1 Privacy: If you encounter others' private information or receive such information during your work, use it solely for the intended purpose and promptly delete it from your personal computer or effects.

 • 4.1.2.
-If someone asks you "can we talk about this privately" or directs you to 1-1 messages don't continue that conversation publicly.
+If someone asks you "can we talk about this privately" or directs you to 1-1 threads or messages don't continue that conversation publicly.

 4.2 Powers: If you are given specific powers, like muting or moving members, tagging people, or other uncommon Discord permissions—even without a formal ceremony but through certain actions—you must use these powers cautiously and caringly.
-Never use them in unintended, abusive ways.
+Never use them in unintended or abusive ways.

 A5) Professionalism